 All attendees receive free grab and go meal.
 Government ID vouchers and interpreters are available.
 We also have tables with free resources including hygiene items, blankets and other necessities.

-Project Community Connect welcomed guests in need of services, as well as 70+ organizations and service providers (booths) and volunteers.
-Guests saw firsthand that their community cares about them and wants to direct them to services to help them become more stable and self-sufficient.
+Project Community Connect welcomes hundreds of guests in need of services, as well as 70+ organizations and service providers (booths) and volunteers.
+Guests experience firsthand that their community cares about them and wants to direct them to services to help them become more stable and self-sufficient.

 - Toothpaste and toothbrushes